 Look at a map of Nova Scotia and you will see we are almost entirely surrounded by water.
-Only the narrow strip of the Isthmus of Chignecto connects us, umbilic-like to the larger portion of our country.
-We are literally on the edge of the sea.
-The interior of the province is dotted and criss-crossed with thousands of lakes and streams, rivers and inlets.
-Nova Scotia is a place that water has shaped and defined.
+Only the narrow strip of the Isthmus of Chignecto connects us, umbilic-like, to the larger portion of our country.
+We are literally on the edge of the ocean.
+Thousands of lakes and streams, rivers and inlets dot and criss-cross the interior of the province.
+Water has shaped and continues to define Nova Scotia.

 If you studied Canadian history, way back in the early school days, you might remember Samuel de Champlain explored this region from 1604-1607, and the stories of the early French settlement of Port Royal, and Acadie, the French name given to the area that included Nova Scotia and much of New Brunswick.
 Then there was the tragic deportation of 1755, when the Acadians were expelled from their homes for refusing to sign an oath of allegiance to the British monarch.

-We only need look across the Acadian dykelands, to the rising majesty of Cape Blomidon, where Glooscap, the legendary hero of the Mi’kmaq lived, and beyond to the ocean to see what they, Mi’kmaq and First Nations, saw as long as ten thousand years ago … a place of surpassing beauty, changing throughout the seasons from frozen landscape to pastoral wonderland.
+One need only look across the Acadian dykelands to the rising majesty of Cape Blomidon, where Glooscap, the legendary hero of the Mi’kmaq lived, and beyond to the ocean to see what they, Mi’kmaq and First Nations, saw as long as ten thousand years ago … a place of outstanding beauty, changing throughout the seasons from frozen landscape to pastoral wonderland.
 Blomidon forms the easternmost end of the North Mountain, an ancient 160-kilometre range that protects the Annapolis Valley from the cold, wind and fog of the mighty Bay of Fundy and helps to create an ideal agricultural environment.
 The cliffs and weather-beaten crags of the Bay of Fundy shoreline are fronted by rocky beaches, seaweed strewn and wild.
 The tides beat in and out, an incredible disparity from high to low.
 We are blessed to live in such a place, where the landscape is infused and enriched by history, nature and the deep roots of our ancestors.